Ida Törnström: Life

-She and her sister Anna published in 1906 in the journal Varia Around the turn of the century.
-Their travel memories and Gothenburg pictures published in 1937.
+In 1906, she and her sister Anna published in the journal Varia and their book of travel memories and Gothenburg pictures titled Around the turn of the century, was published in 1937.

-Her art consists of still life, interiors, cityscapes from Sweden and Denmark as well as forest landscapes.
+Her art consists of still life, interiors and cityscapes from Sweden and Denmark as well as forest landscapes.
 Her paintings were included in the Salon in Paris in 1892 and she participated in the Swedish Artist's Exhibition in Vienna in 1913.
 She was involved with exhibitions at the Art Academy in 1911 as well as at Liljevalch's Art Hall in 1917.
 She participated in collections exhibitions in Lund, Helsingborg and in Gothenburg.
 She drew several ex-libris and performed several illustrative assignments, including illustrating Viktor Rydberg's poem Childhood Poetry.
 Törnström is represented at the National Museum in Stockholm and Gothenburg City Museum.

 Törnström died in Gothenburg in 1949.